ConductionNL/skeleton-app/docs/frontend.md

 # Front End

 The front end of the application is what it's all about.
-Users need a interface to work with.
-Developing these interfaces are often time consuming and that's what the Skeleton App is all about.
+Users need an interface to work with.
+Developing these interfaces is often time-consuming, and that's what the Skeleton App is all about.

-The Skeleton App is developed with React and in particular the GatsbyJs framework.
+The Skeleton App is developed with React, particularly the GatsbyJs framework.
 For the commands below, you need to have NodeJS installed ([see the requirements](index.md))

 Use the following command from the root folder to spin up the front-end: